jet76/CSCI-135/Assignment 3/README.md

 * Create a new game control file along with a new set of images and sounds.
 Describe your creation in the comments at the end of the control file.
 Submit all the files needed to run your new level.
 * Create a new program that loads a more advanced control file like [this one](deluxe.txt).
 The end of the control file contains a list of rectangular obstacles that should be drawn.
 Your ship should crash if it hits any of the obstacles.
 You can pretend the ship is a rectangle for purposes of collision detection.
 * Dream up other ways to make the game even more exciting.

+---

+This README was adapted from an assignment page at Montana Tech: https://katie.cs.mtech.edu/classes/archive/f13/csci135/assign/lander/